Degenerative Disc Disease

 Spinal Fusion

 Spinal fusion is the most commonly performed surgery for degenerative disc disease.
-By joining two or more vertebrae permanently, fusion eliminates the painful motion at the degenerated segment and stabilizes the spine.
-Rishi N. Sheth, MD performs all lumbar and cervical fusion procedures using minimally invasive techniques with Mazor robotic assistance when appropriate, which results in smaller incisions, faster recovery, and reduced operative risk compared to traditional open surgery.
+By permanently joining two or more vertebrae, fusion eliminates painful motion at the degenerated segment and stabilizes the spine.
+Rishi N. Sheth, MD, performs all lumbar and cervical fusion procedures using minimally invasive techniques with Mazor robotic assistance when appropriate, which results in smaller incisions, faster recovery, and reduced operative risk compared to traditional open surgery.

 Lumbar Disc Replacement